vtexdocs/help-center-content/docs/announcements/en/now-you-can-take-part-on-building-a-better-vtex-help.md

 ---
-title: Now you can take part on building a better VTEX Help
+title: "Now you can take part on building a better VTEX Help"
 id: 5JNpQCJAreQQs8AiukyGOe
 status: PUBLISHED
 createdAt: 2018-03-22T14:38:59.413Z